 Constipation is generally described as having fewer than three bowel movements a week.

 Though occasional constipation is very common, some people experience chronic constipation that can interfere with their ability to go about their daily tasks.
-Chronic constipation may also cause excessive straining to have a bowel movement and other signs and symptoms.
+Chronic constipation may also cause people to strain excessively in order to have a bowel movement.

 Treatment for chronic constipation depends in part on the underlying cause.
 However, in some cases, a cause is never found.

 Products & Services

 - Passing fewer than three stools a week

 - Feeling as though there's a blockage in your rectum that prevents bowel movements